manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### pseudo_sharding

 <!-- example conf pseudo_sharding -->
-Enables pseudo-sharding for search queries to plain and real-time indexes.
-Any search query will be automatically parallelized to up to `searchd.threads` # of threads.
+Enables pseudo-sharding for search queries to plain and real-time indexes, no matter if they are queried directly or through a distributed index.
+Any search query to a local index will be automatically parallelized to up to `searchd.threads` # of threads.

+Note that if your worker threads are already busy, because you have:
+* high query concurrency
+* physical sharding of any kind:
+  - distributed index of multiple plain/real-time indexes
+  - real-time index consisting of too many disk chunks

+then the pseudo-sharding may not bring any positive effect and in some cases can even cause slight throughput decrease.
+If you are looking for a higher throughput rather than lower latency it's recommended to disable it.

-Disabled by default.
+Enabled by default.

 <!-- intro -->
 ##### Example: